 Wildlife corridor: Areas of habitat connecting wildlife populations.

-Use Class C2 The Town and Country Planning (Use Classes) Order

-1987 (as amended) puts uses of land and buildings into various categories known as 'Use Classes'.
-This Order is periodically amended, at the time of writing Use Class colleges and training centres'

-C2 related to:
+Use Class C2: The Town and Country Planning (Use Classes) Order 1987 categories known as 'Use Classes'.
+This Order is periodically amended, at the time of writing Use Class C2 related to: